-Many users want to know how to set the cutting speed parameters when using a laser cutting machine to cut different metal materials and want a laser cutting speed chart to help determine the most appropriate cutting speed.
+Many users seek information on how to adjust the cutting speed parameters when using a laser cutting machine to cut various metal materials and desire a laser cutting speed chart to aid in determining the optimal cutting speed.

-For the convenience of users with the above needs, we have compiled the following cutting speed tables for 750W-6000W Raycus laser sources, hoping to help you.
+To accommodate users with these needs, we have compiled the following cutting speed tables for 750W-6000W Raycus laser sources for your reference and convenience.

 Remarks: